-Since I get kidney stones about once a year, here are some practical tips that I’ve learned over the years.
+I used to get kidney stones about once a year, here are some practical tips I’ve learned over the years.

 First, it’s better to not get a kidney stone.
 I’ve learned that I need to drink plenty of water before I spend the next two days outside in the heat and humidity.
 This was the case for my latest bout with a ureter rock.
 I also stay away from black tea.
 While I love a good glass of tea, I’d rather not try to pee a pebble into a strainer for some doctor to analyze.